Under Age DUI Defense Las Vegas

 - SR-22 certificate of liability insurance required for 3 years

 If you fail to report this information it can result in the loss of financial aid and other rights and can result in charges of perjury if discovered.
 Furthermore, some insurance companies will terminate your insurance policy if you are convicted of an underage DUI or they may refuse to renew your policy.
 You can also likely expect your insurance premiums to increase by $100 to $200 each month if not more.
-If you have been arrested for an underage DUI, I urge you to contact me to learn what a Las Vegas DUI attorney can do to fight your DUI charges.
+If you have been arrested for an underage DUI, I urge you to contact our Las Vegas under age DUI lawyers to learn what our Las Vegas juvenile DUI defense attorneys can do to fight your Nevada DUI charges.